k4code/selfDrivingCar/README.md

 After finishing the above video read the article [How Does a Self-Driving Car See?](https://blogs.nvidia.com/blog/2019/04/15/how-does-a-self-driving-car-see/)

+#optional#
 If your have little more stamina left in your body do read [Self driving cars: From A to Z(Module 1) — 1 (Computer vision fundamentals) ](https://medium.com/autonomous-machines/self-driving-cars-from-a-to-z-module-1-1-91d7f3cd5ac4)

 =======It should be perfectly normal for you to not understand the computer visions fundamentals the first time you read it.
 But try to make atleast 10-40% sense out of the text you read=======.

-Dont worry if it bounced over your brain, because we are going to cover all the computer vision related topic needed to us in this Self
+Dont worry if it bounced over your brain, because we are going to cover all the computer vision related topic needed in this Self
  Driving Car course.

+# Day-2